joshuabradley012/nested-tree/README.md

 - /src/core/model.ts contains useful, stateless primitives for maniuplating our adjacency list
   - With one exception, primitives take advantage of recursion.
 This creates a larger memory footprint, but a more elegant implementation.
 Because this is a toy example, I chose algorithmic purity over pragmatism.
 The exception is `assertCycleFree` which must use iteration to avoid getting stuck in a recursive subroutine
   - In production, there should be more guards against malformed data containing cycles, multiple parents, etc
+- /src/core/ops.ts contains the core adjacency list API (insert, update, delete, move) all of which compose model helpers to create state mutations